-Product development, known as new product development process comprises a set of steps that go from idea generation to post launch review, which help companies analyze the various aspects of launching new products and bringing them to market.
-It comprises idea generation, screening, testing; business case analysis, product development, test marketing, commercialization and post launch review.
+Product development, known as new product development process comprises a set of steps that go from idea generation to post-launch review, which helps companies analyze the various aspects of launching new products and bringing them to market.
+It comprises idea generation, screening, testing; business case analysis, product development, test marketing, commercialization, and post-launch review.

 Why product development matters

 In an increasingly connected world, average product life-cycles are incredibly short.
 To remain competitive, businesses must continually innovate by developing new products.
 And yet most of them fail.

 So how do businesses maximize their chances of success?
 It starts by adopting a systematic and strategic product development process.
 The process should also have a clear understanding of consumers, competitors, and the market in which the product might be released.

 The New Product Development (NPD) process is one such way that a new product idea can graduate beyond the concept stage.
 Here is a more detailed look at this eight-step process, which turns a market opportunity into a product that is available for sale, thus enabling a sustainable business model.

 1. Idea Generation

 Every great product starts with an even better idea.
 Ideas can be generated from a variety of internal and external sources.
 Internal sources include ideas stemming from market research conducted by the Research and Development team.
 Much internal creativity can also be attributed to employees, with a PricewaterhouseCoopers study suggesting they are responsible for at least 45% of creative ideas.

 External sources of idea generation, on the other hand, are derived from distributors and even from competitor analysis.
 But perhaps the most useful ideas come from the consumers themselves.
 Since the consumer is the sole person who will define the success or failure of the finished product, businesses must understand their needs, wants, and desires above all.

 As you might have guessed, the idea generation step will generate ideas for a lot of potential products.
 Unfortunately, not all will be commercially viable.